fporrmann/CLAP/README.md

 7. Connect the output port of the `Concat` IP core to the `Interrupt Request (intr)` port of the `AXI Interrupt Controller`
 8. Connect the `Interrupt (irq)` port of the `AXI Interrupt Controller` to the `IRQ_F2P` port of the PS

-Next, generate an new bitstream, export the hardware and update the hardware description of the PetaLinux project using:
+Next, generate a new bitstream, export the hardware, and update the hardware description of the PetaLinux project using:

 ```bash
 petalinux-config --get-hw-description=<PATH_TO_VIVADO_PROJECT>